Where did Agile project management come from?

 Sprint planning can’t be done without the product owner or the development team.
 The product owner defines the goal based on the value that they seek.
 The development team needs to understand how they can or cannot deliver that goal.
 If either is missing from this event it makes planning the sprint almost impossible.

 A great starting point for the sprint plan is the product backlog as it provides a list of ‘stuff’ that could potentially be part of the current sprint.
-The team should also look at the existing work done in the increment and have a view to capacity.
+The team should also look at the existing work done in the increment and have a view of capacity.

 The most important outcome for the sprint planning meeting is that the team can describe the goal of the sprint and how they will start working toward that goal.
 This is made visible in the sprint backlog.